mstahv/tree-grid-lazy-loading/README.md

 This project is a simple example of how to lazy load data in the UI from a relational database.
 Currently, the example uses TreeTable from Viritin ad-on as the official TreeGrid component currently has limited support for lazy loading of hierarchical data.

 The default branch uses PostgreSQL and a trivial table structure for easy and efficient maintenance of the data.
-The query then needs to use rather complex Common Table Expression (CTE) and the query may end up being inefficient with large datasets.
-Couple of variations for different RDBMS techniques and a related article about the topic is under construction...
+The query then needs to use standard, but rather complex Common Table Expressions (CTE).

+In this branch we use non-standard `CONNECT BY` query available in Oracle.
+The query is not as flexible as CTE queries (also supported by Oracle), but far easier to understand and maintain.
+The CONNECT BY query is also available in IBM DB2.

 ## Running the Application